Dilshad Khatun: Widowhood

 After the Abu Sa'id's death in 1335, Arpa Ke'un, was chosen as his successor by the vizier, Ghiyas-al-Din Muhammad.
 Dilshad, who was pregnant with Abu Sa'id's child, fled to Amir Ali Padishah his uncle, leader of tribe of Oirad and governor of Diyarbakir.
 Her presence strengthened Ali Padishah's position.
 Seven months later, on 18 May 1336, she gave birth to a daughter.
+However, sources do not provide information about this child's name and life.

 Marriage to Hasan Buzurg

 Shortly afterward Ali Padishah was defeated and killed by Hasan, a rival claimant to the throne, who then married Dilshad.
 She bore Hasan, three sons: Shaikh Awais, who succeeded his father in 1356; Qasim, who died in 1367-68 and was buried in Najaf, and Zahid, who was born on 3 August 1351, shortly before his mother's death, and died in 1371–72.
+According to Shabankarai, she also bore Tandu Khatun.

 Political influence

 Dilshad brought about the death of Misr Khwaja, who had killed her father.
 Although married to Hasan, she remained to some extent a partisan of her Chobanid kinsmen, some of whom found temporary asylum in Baghdad.

 When, in the summer of 1347, her cousin Malek Ashraf led an expedition against the capital, she reportedly persuaded Hasan, who wanted to flee to the fortress of Komak on the Euphrates, to stay and defend the city.
 When the Chobanid army withdrew Dilshad prevented the Jalayirids from pursuit and even welcomed some of Malek Ashraf's associates.

 Dilshad Khatun enjoyed undisputed power over Jalayirid Iraq, as well as considerable influence in Syria.
 She was said to have been charitable to the poor.